Have a travel goal! That’s one of the first things you need to think about before you start collecting points and miles.

 Focusing your travel goals will make it easier for you to reach them.
 Do you want to take

 Sharon and I tend to have our travel goals set for the next 1-3 years.
 By October of any year, I have to know where we’re planning to go the following year because that’s when I have to block my vacation time with my job.
-On top of that, we usually have an idea of where we want to go the year after that.
+On top of that, we usually have an idea of where we want to go the year after that, and the year after that.
 These plans can change due to circumstances, like when Sharon got us tickets to see Harry Potter and the Cursed Child in London.
 I had to make that trip work and fortunately I had the right miles in the bank to get us there.

 You need to decide if your travel goals are domestic or international.
 Do you want to fly in economy or splurge for the fancy business class seats?
 Would you want to stay in a basic hotel for a long time or would you rather go all out for the fanciest place available for just a night or two?
-It’s also important to know, if you are collecting points or miles, you can’t look too far out, because the airlines and hotels can reset the value of points without notice.
+It’s also important to know, if you are collecting points or miles, you can’t look too far out because the airlines and hotels can reset the value of points without notice.
 Would you want to be 5 days away from booking your dream trip using American Airlines miles and see this?

 Personally, I have miles stashed away for all of the major US Airlines (Delta, American and United).
-I am also working through my pile of Southwest miles for our trips around the U.S. There are advantages of having some miles on both but I tend to hoard one over the other.
+I am also working through my pile of Southwest miles for our trips around the U.S.

 Keep reading this blog to find out what miles are best for your travel plans.
 Feel free to leave a comment if you have any specific question you would like me to answer in a future post.

 Like this post?
 We have plenty more just like it and would love if you decided to hang around and clicked the button on the top of this page to follow our blog and get emailed notifications of when we post (it’s usually just once or twice a day).
 Whether you’ve read our posts before or this is the first time you’re stopping by, we’re really glad you’re here and hope you come back to visit again!